juncell-venzon/juncell-venzon.github.io/essays/ui-frameworks-thoughts.md

   <img width="200px" src="../img/ics314css.jpg" class="img-thumbnail" >
     <img width="200px" src="../img/ics314html.jpg" class="img-thumbnail" >
 </div>

-## Importance of Learning UI frameworks
-In the world of website digitalization where the web page can make or break an individual or overall organization at first glance.
-The design and user experiecne of creating a web application plays a really big role.
-While being able to use HTML and CSS can offer the basic building blocks to compiling a website, The use of UI frameworks like BootStrap 5, provides a level of efficiency and sophistication that would be hard to achieve manually.
-But, why spend the extra time learning this?
-Why indulge in the intricacies of a UI Framework?

 ## Why UI Frameworks?
 For the most part UI frameworks might seem intimidating, But in my opinion, the long-term rewards overweigh the time spent learning it.
 The personal experience I have shared resonates with many other beginner developers going through the same process.
 Just as a construction worker wouldn't build a skyscraper brick by brick, a developer benefits from having structured and already defined blueprints at there disposal to format the website.